 Next, you reach Foppa di Pertusio to then descend to Alpe Gana crossing the river Brenno – watercourse that is particularly calm in this spot – and continue to Alpe Pertusio.
 Located at 1,830 meters on a beautiful plain, it becomes a mountain pasture for cattle during the summer and it is not infrequent to come across little pink piglets around the stable!
 The cheese produced on this pasture is highly requested.
 Behind the cabin of the small dairy and under the rock you can spot the source of the river.

-From the pasture you can return to the departure point by following the signs.
+From the Alpe Pertusio you can return to the departure point by following the signs.
 The entire itinerary takes about 2 hours to complete.
 At the end of the walk you can also visit the interesting Pro Natura Lucomagno Centre in Acquacalda.
 This excursion is also the perfect occasion to enjoy the Blenio Valley, pretty and sunny.
 We recommend making short stops in the villages and at the ruins of Serravalle castle in Semione, built by noble Blenio natives to control the Lucomagno Pass and destroyed in 1402.